MakingSense/code-style-guides/Javascript(ES6)/README.md

     ```

   <a name="functions--signature-invocation-indentation"></a><a name="7.15"></a>
-  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item.
+  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item. eslint: [`indent`](http://eslint.org/docs/rules/indent)

     ```javascript
     // bad